EVENTS

 2024 SYMPOSIA SERIES

-Bee-lining involves searching for bees and patiently following foragers back home.
+Bee-lining involves searching for bees and patiently following foragers back to their natural homes.
 While centuries old, this craft’s utility has become less effective in modern times, with dwindling habitat and an explosion of managed apiaries abutting swaths of forests and woodlands.
-To increase the effectiveness of one’s hunt, researchers have honed their bee-spying and -tracking skills and developed new techniques to reveal where bees live, some of which will be shared with us.
+To increase the success of one’s hunt, researchers have honed their bee-spying and -tracking skills and developed new techniques to reveal where bees live, some of which our guests shared.

 Studying free-living honey bees often brings researchers deep into forests to monitor colonies in their natural habitat.
 Observations of tree cavities have revealed interesting findings, including new occupants and/or unexpected co-habitants, such as woodpeckers, owls, squirrels, other insects, fungi, and more.